piercecollazo/personal-site/README.md

-My portfolio website, done a React Bootstrap stack(With a little mdb thrown in!)
+My portfolio website, done in a React Bootstrap stack(With a little mdb thrown in!)